sailfishos-open/docker-sailfishos-builder/README.md

 addition, all files from your sources `rpm` subfolder are copied to `/builder/rpmbuild/SOURCES`, including all patches.

-Then the build proceeds under user `builder` with `rpmbuild`.
+Then the build proceeds under user `builder` with `rpmbuild`. `rpmbuild` will unpack the sources, apply patches and proceed building your packages.
 After successful build, RPMs are copied into your source folder under `RPMS` subfolder.
 For a feedback, `rpmlint` is applied as well.

+Note that, as a new clean environment is created for every build, it maybe advantageous to debug the build process and reuse the same container in the case of failure.
+Easiest is just start the container with `bash` and execute `buildrpm` already while inside the container.
+It is possible to apply the steps done by `buildrpm` manually as well when inside the container.

 ## Limitations